Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Differences Between Sizes And Variants

 We tested the Nike Invincible 3 in men's US size 9, as indicated on the label.
-The color we tested is White/Fire Red/Cement Grey/Black.
+The color we purchased is White/Fire Red/Cement Grey/Black.
 This model is available in a wide range of colorways, from Black/Anthracite/Black to White/Platinum Tint/White/Photon Dust, with many options in between, including the Blueprint Edition, the Electric Edition, and the ability to design your own through Nike's custom-made platform.
 An extra-wide version is available, but only in men's sizes.
-The design section applies only to the exact model we tested, but we expect other size and gender variants to perform similarly.

-The Nike Invincible 3 is a good choice for runners looking for a daily trainer that offers a stable ride while still delivering the soft, bouncy feel of the premium PEBA-based ZoomX foam.
-It's well-cushioned for easy runs but has enough responsiveness to add some dynamism to your runs.
-If you're looking for a more protective premium trainer to cruise along on your recovery sessions, check out the Brooks Glycerin Max and the HOKA Skyward X.
+The Nike Invincible 3 is a good choice for runners looking for a daily trainer that offers a stable ride while still delivering the soft, premium feel of the premium PEBA-based ZoomX foam.
+It's cushioned enough for easy runs, and the midsole returns quite a bit of energy to deliver a bouncy sensation.

 While versatile, it sits in a middle ground within Nike's lineup, meaning more specialized options exist depending on your needs.
 For a more traditional daily trainer, the Nike Pegasus 41 offers a firmer, more grounded ride with less bounce.
-If you want something lighter and more tuned for speedwork, the Nike Zoom Fly 6 functions as a super trainer designed for faster efforts.
+There's also the Nike Vomero 18, a cushioned daily workhorse that's all about comfort.
+If you want something lighter and more tuned for speedwork, the Nike Streakfly 6 functions as a super trainer designed for faster efforts.
 For racing, Nike's top-tier options pair ZoomX foam with a carbon plate and are significantly lighter; check out the Nike Vaporfly 3 if you specialize in races up to 10K and the Nike Alphafly 3, which provides better efficiency for longer distances.

 For more options, check out our recommendations for the best running shoes to find the perfect pair.